pmartinot-apps/movie-to-actor-to-movie-game/README.md

 # movie-to-actor-to-movie-game
-A game where you guess an actor from a movie, then another movie from that actor infinitly!
+A game where you guess an actor from a movie, then another movie from that actor infinitely!